 White non-Hispanics made up 43.6 percent of the local jail population, blacks 39.2 percent, Hispanics 15.4 percent, and other races (Asians, American Indians, Alaska Natives, Native Hawaiians and other Pacific Islanders) 1.8 percent.

 The bulletin, "Prison and Jail Inmates at Midyear 2003" (NCJ-203947), was written by BJS statisticians Paige M. Harrison and Jennifer C. Karberg.
-Following publication this document can be accessed at:

 For additional information about Bureau of Justice Statistics reports and programs, please visit the BJS Web site at: